MarkinValentin/Kursova9/README.md

 ## Goals
 + The main goal of this work is to get the code and check its performance on the defense.

-## Results
-+ In the end, I got a working code to provide it to the teacher.

 ## How to install?
 ```python